SvenRosvall/AutoLdrSpotDetector/README.md

   and the moving average value.
   The LDR is adjusted with this average diff from all LDRs.
 The own LDR diff is weighted higher.

+See also [Software Design](docs/Design.md) for details on how the code of this project is organized.

 Timing of A/D conversion
 ------------------------